NEWARK SCOTTISH COUNTRY DANCE SOCIETY

 The weekly classes during the weeks of St Andrews Day (30 Nov) and Burns Day (25 Jan) are an opportunity for members to raise money for a Charity close to their heart.
 The Society matches the sum raised during the evening up to a maximum of £100.

-• Our annual Day School is organised to address the needs of less experienced dancers needing to gain confidence, as well as dancers who are already familiar with basic figures.
+• Our annual Day School was first organised in 2009 to address the needs of less experienced dancers needing to gain confidence, as well as dancers who are already familiar with basic figures.

 • There are classes in the morning and afternoon, and a buffet lunch.